-the benefic and malefic influences of the greater planets are so generally known that certain temperaments are commonly referred to as being mercurial, sunny, saturnine, etc. It is but natural, then, that the developments of other studies should have some connection with past scientific research, even if along other lines, and therefore in palmistry we have an acknowledgment and application of some of the principles of Astrology.
+It is but natural, then, that the developments of other studies should have some connection with past scientific research, even if along other lines, and therefore in palmistry we have an acknowledgment and application of some of the principles of Astrology.
 The principal planets, Mercury.
 Venus, Mars, Jupiter, and Saturn, also the Sun and Moon, exert certain influences upon the lives of their subjects and have become definitely connected with the ascertained predominant characteristics of individuals.
 Through careful observation and comparison it has been discovered that the location of certain tokens in the hands coincided with the known temperament, due to the compelling influence of a certain planetary force revealed through the Horoscope.
-Therefore, certain parts of the hand, with their significations, have been dedicated respectively to certain planets.
-Thus does Palmistry pay its respect to that older science, which has been of service to mankind for centuries past in recognising certain tendencies in human beings and casting some light into the future.
+Therefore, certain parts of the hand, with their significations, have been dedicated respectively to certain Thus does Palmistry pay its respect to that older science, which has been of service to mankind for centuries past in recognising certain tendencies in human beings and casting some light into the future.

-PALMISTRY derives its name from a latin word, "Palma", meaning the palm of the hand.
-With suffixes the meaning of the word may be interpreted "the science of one skilled in the palm."
-Palmistry is a combination of the arts of Cheirognomy and Cheiromancy, whereby the
+PALMISTRY derives its name from a latin word, "Palma", meaning the palm of the With suffixes the meaning of the word may be interpreted "the science of one hand.

+skilled in the palm."

 Palmistry is a combination of the arts of Cheirognomy and Cheiromancy, whereby the inner character of the individual can be read most clearly by means of the unmistakable and ineffaceable conformation and lines which Nature has herself put upon the hands.
 In order to gain a thorough knowledge of the science of Palmistry, it is advisable to divide the study into the two parts named above, Cheirognomy and Cheiromancy.
 These two words owe the origin of their first syllable to the Greek word "Cheiro," meaning "hand."

-The meaning of "gnomy," translated literally, is "index"; the meaning of "mancy" is "divination"--
+The meaning of "gnomy," translated literally, is

-The meaning of "gnomy," translated literally, is "index"; the meaning of "mancy" is "divination"-hence Cheirognomy is the delineation of character as shown in the shape of the hand, while Cheiromancy is really reading the events in the life by the lines shown in the palm of the hand.
+"index"; the meaning of "mancy" is "divination"- herce Cheirognomy is the delirection of absorption of hence Cheirognomy is the delineation of character as shown in the shape of the hand, while Cheiromancy is really reading the events in the life by the lines shown in the palm of the hand.
 The combination of these two studies is embodied in the term Cheirosophy, or Palmistry.